 Massive data leak targets German officials including Merkel

-"Personal data and documents belonging to hundreds of politicians and public figures were published on the internet," government spokeswoman Martina Fietz said.
+"Personal data and documents belonging to hundreds of politicians and public figures were published on the internet," government spokeswoman Martina Fietz told reporters.

 "The government is taking this incident very seriously."

-Among those affected were members of the Bundestag lower house of parliament and the European Parliament as well as regional and local assemblies, she said.
+She said the political officials included members of the Bundestag lower house of parliament, the European Parliament as well as regional and local assemblies.

-Deputies from all parties represented in the Bundestag were targeted, as well as President Frank-Walter Steinmeier, an interior ministry spokesman said.
+Deputies from all parties represented in the Bundestag were affected, she added.

 - 'Satire and irony' -